bashup/doco/Config.md

 If the configuration is a `*doco.md` file, it's entirely responsible for generating the configuration, and any standard `docker-compose{.override,}.y{a,}ml` file(s) are ignored.
 Otherwise, the main YAML config is read before sourcing `.doco`, and the standard files are used to source the configuration.
 (Note: the `.override` file, if any, is passed to docker-compose, but is *not* included in any jq filters or queries done by doco.)

-Either way, service aliases are created for any services that don't already have them.
+Either way, service targets are created for any services that don't already have them.
 (Minus any services that are only defined in an `.override`.)

 ```shell
 loco_loadproject() {